 Our leaders believe that every individual contributes to the fabric of our organization.
 We are committed to creating a workforce that covers the whole spectrum of human differences.
 These differences include race, ethnicity, gender, age, socio-economic status, national origin, sexual orientation, thinking styles, perspectives, work experiences, veteran status, disability and religion.
 Our leadership encourages an environment of inclusion where employees see differences as assets and essential to our business strategy.

-In 2011, RWJ identified diversity and inclusion as one of our key strategic commitments and implemented the first board-approved diversity and inclusion plan.
+In 2011, RWJUH identified diversity and inclusion as one of our key strategic commitments and implemented the first board-approved diversity and inclusion plan.
 Efforts focused on increasing diversity in leadership, the expansion of the supplier diversity program, and the development of business resource groups.
 While we have achieved great results with our diversity efforts since 2011, we are further committed to creating a workforce that is reflective of the communities we serve—at all levels.
 A key component to achieve this goal is transparency.
 Transparency, along with our other workforce diverse efforts, will take us further down our path of being a consciously inclusive organization.
-Click here for a snapshot of our workforce (2013 EEO-1 Report).

 Our differences drive innovation.